andrepazleal/captivateCourseAutomation/README.md

 • Create a interface to load the company logotype, course logotype, themes, 3d characters;<br>
 • Remove all the links to Tweenlite and remove the library, stay only with CSS;<br>
-• The themes will include a set of different animations for the elements, elements like lists will have a custom bullet, etc.
+• The themes will include a set of different animations for the elements, elements like lists will have a custom bullet, etc.<br>
 • Create more "poses" for the 3d character.